marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 |  foo   |     |  bar         |     |   baz        |    | *conflict* |

-This short overview of how the three-way merge works assume that `ORIG_HEAD` is unique which can be wrong when merge commits are involved too.
-By default, git uses the `merge-recursive` strategy that is a three-way merge where the `ORIG_HEAD` is a (virtual) merge commits for all common ancestors.
+This short overview of how the three-way merge works assumes that `ORIG_HEAD` is unique which can be wrong when merge commits are involved too.
+By default, git uses the `merge-recursive` strategy that is a three-way merge where the `ORIG_HEAD` is a (virtual) merge commit of all common ancestors.

 So, after running